ahmedbq/Spring-REST/README.md

 # Spring-REST
 A back-end Spring Boot application using Gradle and RESTful services to connect to React via endpoints.
-It uses MVC architecture with Repository pattern.
+It uses MVC architecture and Repository pattern.
 Connects to 'Spring-React' repository.